 What was the Hardship Fund?

 The Hardship Fund was created by the British Red Cross with our partner Aviva and the Aviva Foundation to help those most financially impacted by the coronavirus outbreak.

-Official Referral Partners register people with us for support.
-The fund then provides short term financial help for people who can’t afford the essentials:
+The fund provided short term financial help for people who couldn’t afford the essentials: